lineality/adding_python_libraries_env_to_AWS_Lambda_function/README.md

-#### adding python libraries to an AWS_Lambda_function
+# Adding Python Libraries to an AWS-Lambda-function

 # Overview:
-AWS python Lambda-Functions come with some built-in python libraries but only a few.
-E.g.
+#### AWS python Lambda-Functions (part of one system for making endpoints, with AWS Lambda -Fucntions and AWS-api-Gateway) come with some built-in python libraries but only a few.
+#### E.g.

 ####  These are included:
 - json